SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Tip #3: Know How to Protect Yourself and Others

 One would hope that no one would have to or need to use a weapon during a nuclear attack.
-That’s the eery danger of nuclear weapons — chemicals can obliterate entire nations.
+That’s the very danger of nuclear weapons — chemicals can obliterate entire nations.

-But, there also may come a time after a nuclear attack, that you’ll need to defend your home or help end of life of an animal that has been hurt beyond repair by a nuclear weapon.
+But, there also may come a time after a nuclear attack that you’ll need to defend your home.
+Or even help end of life of an animal that has been hurt beyond repair by a nuclear weapon.

 That’s where a single stack subcompact pistol such as the Glock 43 could come in handy.
 This compact gun features not only a quick release but it has a tight grip that makes it a comfortable and easy grip for multiple hand sizes.
 When you need to pick up this gun, you’ll be able to do it with ease and efficiency.

-Add to your Glock 43 a 12-round magazine such as this one, and you’ll have the assets you need when it is necessary to intervene — such as putting an animal that has been hurt by a nuclear blast out of its misery.
+Add to your Glock 43 a 12-round magazine such as this one, and you’ll have the assets you need when it is necessary to intervene.
+For example, putting an animal that has been hurt by a nuclear blast out of its misery.